soccerbob97/OCRExtraction/README.md

 After this command,the utilityprocessedimages bucket will have the cropped images, and the utilityresults bucket will have the json file with the reformatted text.

 I was able to crop the desired parts of the image accurately.
 However, the OCR did not return accurate values all the time.
 For example, the OCR returned // instead of 11.
 In the json file, I displayed the raw OCR values.
 Unfortunately, I did not have time to fix this.
-If I had more time, I would focus on other OCR techniques to accurately extract the data.
+If I had more time, I would focus on other OCR techniques like fuzzy matching to accurately extract the data.
+Fuzzy matching would be useful here because the output is close to the expected output but not exact.
+I would use a distance metric like Levenshtein or Hamming Distance for fuzzy matching.